Nicolas Viel: Biography

 Among the first missionaries sent by France to its colony, Viel traveled to Huron territory, arriving there with fellow Recollect Father Joseph Le Caron in 1623.
 He was studying the language and collecting material to add to Le Caron's dictionary.

-After almost two years, in May 1625, Viel decided to return to Quebec in the company of a band of Hurons, with the intention of making a few days' retreat and then returning to his missions.
+After almost two years, in May 1625, Viel decided to return to Quebec in the company of a band of Wendat, with the intention of making a few days' retreat and then returning to his missions.
 It is known that he never reached Quebec, but was drowned in the last chute of the Riviere des Prairies, which from that time bears the name of Sault-au-Récollet.
 The neophyte Auhaitsique, whom he had instructed and baptized, met with the same fate.